Visualize Cisco Cyber Vision data with Splunk

 Cisco Cyber Vision Splunk Add-On

 The Cyber Vision Splunk Add-On app allows Splunk to receive data from Cisco Cyber Vision using Cisco Cyber Vision RESTful APIs.
-With this app, Splunk:
+The add-on:

 • Receives data related to devices, vulnerabilities, activities, and events from Cyber Vision.

-• Transforms the received data into a format that can be leveraged by the Cyber Vision Splunk App.
+• Transforms the received Cyber Vision data into a format that the Cyber Vision Splunk App can use.
 The data can also be used with other Splunk products such as Asset and Risk Intelligence and Enterprise Security.

 Cisco Cyber Vision Splunk App

-The Cisco Cyber Vision Splunk App delivers three custom dashboards that allow you to focus on data that matters most to your organizational role and typical requirements.
+The Cisco Cyber Vision Splunk App delivers six custom dashboards that allow you to focus on data that matters most to your organizational role and typical requirements.

 Dashboard name Use the dashboard to view